Win Win Negotiation explained

 A way to identify if a negotiation can have a win-win outcome is to analyze if the parties have dependencies on each other.
 This is also part of the preparation.
 If an interdependency exists, it is easier to reach a mutual understanding of the situation.
 It is also most likely that both parties then understand the potential interest to collaborate and reach an agreement.

-To realize a win-win negotiation, it many times happens that parties have to make tradeoffs to reach mutual agreements, as what is described in the first example of the furniture manufacturer and potential buyer.
+To realize a this negotiation style, it many times happens that parties have to make tradeoffs to reach mutual agreements, as what is described in the first example of the furniture manufacturer and potential buyer.
 Another reason could be that both parties have different speculations about the future.

 If the parties have executed research before going to the negotiation, it is still always best not to assume that one exactly knows what the other party is seeking for.
 The only way to find out what the other party wants in a win-win negotiation is to ask many questions.